haroldbouley/pkgerrors/README.md

 # pkgerrors

 Package pkgerrors provides simple error handling primitives.
-It is originally forked from the largely used but archived pkg/errors repository; the only functional change from the original is to enable users to specify how much lines they wish to skip in the callers stack as requested in https://github.com/pkg/errors/issues/129
+It is originally forked from the largely used but archived pkg/errors repository.
+The following changes from the original have been made:
+- Enable users to specify how much lines they wish to skip in the callers stack as requested in https://github.com/pkg/errors/issues/129

 `go get github.com/haroldbouley/pkgerrors`